-By Anjali Thakkar on Jul 2, 2019, 11:15:04 AM
+By Anjali Thakkar on Jul 2, 2019 11:15:04 AM

-1. Title Verification
+Step 1: Title Verification

 As a preliminary step, the buyer must first confirm the existence and validity of the property title.
 It must be free of any mortgages or previous unpaid dues.
-Scrutinise all documents for a minimum period of the last 12 years, going up to 30 years for any legal discrepancies.
+Scrutinize all documents for a minimum period of the last 12 years, going up to 30 years for any legal discrepancies.

-2. Seller’s Identity Verification
+Step 2: Seller’s Identity Verification

 As important as verifying the flat’s title documents, if not more, is verifying the identity of the seller(s).
-Insist on scrutinising valid legal documents like a PAN Card, Aadhar Card, etc.
+Insist on scrutinizing valid legal documents like a PAN Card, Aadhar Card, etc.

-3. Documents Related to Land Use
+Step 3: Documents Related to Land Use

 Ascertaining the type of land – residential, commercial, industrial, non-agricultural, mixed-use, etc. – is a crucial step.
 Several state and national laws prohibit the use of land for purposes other than what it is meant for.
 If the land and its usability have been converted legally, look for land conversion documents.

-4. Construction Approvals
+Step 4: Construction Approvals

 In the case of an already constructed building, verifying the building or layout plan is a must.
 It must be sanctioned by the municipal authorities, government bodies, statutory and regulatory authorities, etc. to provide electricity, water, environmental clearances, fire safety, etc.

-5. Occupancy Certificate
+Step 5: Occupancy Certificate

 The seller must obtain an Occupancy Certificate (OC) before transferring the property titles.
 A missing OC could create severe problems for the buyer ranging from hefty penalties to demolition of the property.

-6. Payment of Taxes
+Step 6: Payment of Taxes

 If the seller has not paid property taxes, it attracts heavy penalty charges resulting in poor value.
 Be sure to verify with the municipal authorities that the seller has not defaulted on tax payments.

-7. Mortgages and Other Claims
+Step 7: Mortgages and Other Claims

 In case the flat or building or land is under dispute for any reason whatsoever, the chances of an encumbrance existing are very high.
 Check government websites where property registration information is available.

-8. Compliance under RERA (Real Estate Regulatory Authority)
+Step 8: Compliance under RERA (Real Estate Regulatory Authority)